-4. The Vice President of the Confederate States shall President of the Senate, but shall have no vote, un-
+4. The Vice President of the Confederate States shall be President of the Senate, but shall have no vote, unalso a President pro tempore in the absence of the Vice I than two years, resident, or when he shall exercise the office of President, dent of the Confederate States.

-6, The Senate shall have the sole power to try all Impeachments When sitting for that purpose, they anall be on oath or affirmation.
-When the President of the Confederate States is tried, the Chief Justice Shall preside; and no person shall be convicted with-
+6. The Senate shall have the sole power to ry all impeachments.
+When sitting for that purpose, they shall be on oath or affirmation.
+When the President sof the Confederate States is tried, the Chief Justice shall preside; and no person shall be convicted with-out the concurrence of two-thirds of the members

-7. Judgment in cases of impeachment shall not extend further than to removal from office, and disqualfication to hold and enjoy any office of honor, trust or Sprofit under the Confederate States; but the party-concted shalls nevertheless, be liable and subject to inetment, trial, judgment and punishment, according
+Judgment in cases of impeachment shall not extend further than to removal from office, and disqualification to hold and enjoy any office of honor, trust or the militia according to the discipline prescribed by profit, under the Confederate States; but the party con- Congress. victed shall, nevertheless, be liable and subject to indictment, trial, judgment and punishment, according

-Section 4.
-I. The times, places and manner of holding elecns for Senators and Representatives shall be precribed in each State by the Legislature thereof, sub-Lect to the provisions of this Constitution; but the Concress may, at any time, by law make or alter such regulations, except as to the times and places of choos-
+1. The times, places, and manner of holding elections for Senators and Representatives shall be pre scribed in each State by the Legislature thereof, subject to the provisions of this Constitution; but the Congress may, at any time, by law make or alter such regulations, except as to the times and places of choospenalties as each House may provide.
+2. Pach House may determine the rules of its propunish its members for disorderly behavior, and, with the concurrence of two-thirds of the whole number, expel a member.

-2. The Congress shall assemble at least oace in every year; and such meeting shall be on the first Monday in December, unless they shall, by law, appoint a different
+2. The Congress shall assemble at least ouce in every year; and such meeting shall be on the first Monday in December, unless they shall, by law, appoint a different

-1. Each House shall be the judge of the elections, returns and qualifications of its own members, and a majority of each shall constitute a quorum todo busipess; but a smaller number may adjourn from day to flay, and may be authorized to compel the attendance of absent members, in such manner and under such penalties as each House may provide.
+1. Each House shall be the judge of the elections, returns and qualifications of its own members, and a majority of each shall constitute a quorum todo business; but a smaller number may adjourn from day to day, and may be authorized to compel the attendance of absent members, in such manner and under such